2018 Toastmasters International Speech Contest Area and Division Competition, District 28

 We Also Loved to Sing and Dance

 I dreamed of being a singer.
 John Denver was my favorites.
 ROCKY MOUNTAIN HIGH, COLORADO.
 I sang in the shower and had concerts with my car stereo.
-I tried to dance ARMENIAN style, but I had two left feet.
-LINE DANCE
+I tried to dance Armenian style, but I had two left feet.

 I Loved Philosophy Lessons with My Dad